 My focus then turned to issues of textual editing, and in 1999 I published an edition of the climactic work of Pope’s career, the complex and challenging Dunciad in Four Books of 1743 (Longman Annotated Texts).
 Since then I have collaborated on the multi-volume The Poems of Alexander Pope for the Longman Annotated English Poets series, and in 2007 I published Volume 3, containing The Dunciad.
 A Heroic Poem (1728) and The Dunciad Variorum (1729).

-In 2013 I published volume II of The Cambridge Edition of the Works of Jonathan Swift, and took on the role of a general editor of the edition.
+In 2013 I published volume II of The Cambridge Edition of the Works of Jonathan Swift, and I am now one of the General Editors of the Edition.
 My volume, Parodies, Hoaxes, Mock Treatises: Polite Conversation, Directions to Servants and Other Works, also includes the Bickerstaff Papers and writings on language and manners.
+I am currently writing a book about the printed texts of Swift published in Dublin and London in his lifetime.
+(The inugural lecture posted below introduces some of the thinking behind the book).

 I have also published articles on women writers of the eighteenth century such as Judith Cowper and Mary Leapor, and on wider issues arising from Pope’s career, including the relations between literature and music and between Pope and his poetic predecessors.